ITV News Health Correspondent Emily Morgan on what the issues are in the NHS

 One conclusion from the damning report was that the "impact on individuals" of long waiting times are being "ignored".

-"It is unacceptable that less than half of trusts and foundation trusts (trusts) meet the 18-week waiting times standard for elective treatment," said PAC chair Meg Hillier MP.She added: "We were troubled by the Department’s and NHS England’s approach to waiting times which seems to be characterised by gaps in understanding of: patient harm, hospital capacity and what is driving demand."
+"It is unacceptable that less than half of NHS trusts and foundation trusts (trusts) meet the 18-week waiting times standard for elective treatment," said PAC chair Meg Hillier MP.She added: "We were troubled by the Department’s and NHS England’s approach to waiting times which seems to be characterised by gaps in understanding of: patient harm, hospital capacity and what is driving demand."

 Dr Moira Fraser-Pearce, director of policy and campaigns at Macmillan Cancer Support, said: "For 41 months in a row, the target for the time it takes people to start cancer treatment following an urgent referral from their GP has been breached."